 Artificial intelligence (AI) and machine learning (ML) have taken the globe by storm, and it doesn’t seem to be slowing any time soon.
 While AI has primarily dominated the high-tech industry, it’s starting to integrate into other markets, such as healthcare, finance, and education.
 In fact, NVIDIA’s healthcare vice president, Kimberly Powell, claims that AI-powered discovery and diagnosis is rising towards 50% of NVIDIA’s medical applications.
 Universities, drug giants, and biotech have AI centers that use NVIDIA technology to screen for new drugs or anticipate mutations of the Covid-19 virus.
+Suffice it to say, NVIDIA has positioned themselves nicely to benefit from computing needs required by AI models like ChatGPT.
 Furthermore, IDC predicts that “75% of large enterprises will rely on AI-infused processes to enhance asset efficiency, streamline supply chains, and improve product quality.”
 There’s also a strong interest in computer vision tasks and generative AI.
 Forrester predicts that 10% of Fortune 500 companies will generate content with AI tools in 2023.

 More and more companies are preparing for widespread AI adoption and its repercussions.
 Understanding this market demand, Meta is restructuring its data center projects to prepare for an AI-powered future.
 This strategic shift will prepare Meta for the future of high-performance computing and AI reliance.
 In addition, this restructure will accelerate Meta’s implementation of liquid cooling to support their AI-powered data center operations.
 At Open Compute Summit, Meta already outlined a roadmap towards a liquid-cooled infrastructure.
 So, it’s not surprising that the prominence of AI/ML could accelerate those plans.
 Meta’s plans highlight how impactful AI/ML will be on the data center market.
 It’s clear that the benefits of AI have arrived.
 Let’s dive into how data centers will have to follow suit to stay competitive.